DOAGenesys/AudioConnector_OpenAI_RealtimeAPI/README.md

 # Genesys & OpenAI Real-Time Voice Connector

 This project provides a real-time voice connector that bridges Genesys Cloud AudioHook with OpenAI's Real-Time API.
-It enables a voicebot to listen to a live audio stream from a phone call, transcribe it in real-time, and generate intelligent, human-like responses that can be played back to the caller.
+It enables a voicebot to listen to a live audio stream from a phone call, handle it in real-time, and generate intelligent, human-like responses that can are played back to the caller.

-This application is designed to be deployed on cloud platforms like DigitalOcean, where networking and SSL are managed externally.
+This application is designed to be deployed on cloud platforms like DigitalOcean.

 ## Features

-- **Real-Time Transcription & Response**: Captures audio from Genesys AudioHook, sends it to OpenAI for live transcription, and receives synthesized voice responses.
+- **Real-Time Response**: Captures audio from Genesys AudioHook, sends it to OpenAI for live handling, and receives real time voice responses.
+No need for STT or TTS, it leverages a speech-to-speech LLM.
 - **Dynamic AI Configuration**: Customize the AI's behavior directly from Genesys Architect by passing in variables for the system prompt, AI model, voice, and more.
 - **Intelligent Conversation Management**: The AI can understand the context of the conversation and provide relevant, helpful responses.
 It includes built-in turn detection (VAD - Voice Activity Detection) to manage the flow of conversation naturally.
-- **Conversation Summarization**: At the end of a call, the application generates a structured summary of the conversation, including main topics, key decisions, and action items.
 - **Rate Limiting & Error Handling**: Includes robust rate limiting and exponential backoff to handle API limits gracefully and ensure stable operation.
 - **Cloud-Ready Deployment**: Stripped of local SSL and port management, making it easy to deploy on modern cloud platforms like DigitalOcean App Platform.